TL431: Speed and stability

 The open-loop frequency response of a TL431 can be reliably approximated as a first-order low-pass filter.
 The dominant pole is provided by a relatively large compensation capacitor in the output stage.
 An equivalent model contains an ideal 1 A/V voltage-to-current converter, shunted with a 70 nF capacitor.
-For a typical cathode load of 230 Ohm, this translates to open-loop cutoff frequency of 10 kHz and unity gain frequency of 2 MHz.
-Owing to various second-order effects, actual unity gain frequency is only 1 MHz; in practice, the difference between 1 and 2 MHz is unimportant.
+For a typical cathode load of 230 Ω, this translates to an open-loop cutoff frequency of 10 kHz and unity gain frequency of 2 MHz.
+Owing to various second-order effects, the actual unity gain frequency is only 1 MHz; in practice, the difference between 1 and 2 MHz is unimportant.

 The slew rates of ICA, VCA and the settling time of VREF are not specified.
-According to Texas Instruments, power-on transient lasts for around 2 μs.
+According to Texas Instruments, the power-on transient lasts for around 2 μs.
 Initially, VCA quickly rises to ≈2 V, and then locks at this level for around 1 μs.
 Charging internal capacitances to steady-state voltages takes up 0.5–1 μs more.

 Capacitive cathode loads (CL) may cause instability and oscillation.
-According to stability boundary charts published in the original datasheet, TL431 is absolutely stable when CL is either less than 1 nF, or greater than 10 μF.
-Inside the 1 nF–10 μF range the likelihood of oscillation depends on the combination of capacitance, ICA and VCA.
+According to stability boundary charts in the original datasheet, the TL431 is absolutely stable when CL is less than 1 nF or greater than 10 μF.
+Inside the 1 nF–10 μF range, the likelihood of oscillation depends on the combination of CL, ICA and VCA.
 The worst-case scenario occurs at low ICA and VCA.
 On the contrary, combinations of high ICA and high VCA, when the TL431 operates close to its maximum dissipation rating, are absolutely stable.
 However, even a regulator designed for high ICA and high VCA may oscillate at power-on, when VCA has not yet risen to a steady-state level.